Close

 Temasek does not manage CPF savings (which are managed by the Board of the Central Provident Fund), Government surpluses, or Singapore’s Official Foreign Reserves (which are managed by the Monetary Authority of Singapore).

-Are Temasek and the Government of Singapore Investment Corp (GIC) the same organisation?
+Are Temasek and the GIC the same organisation?

 There are 3 key financial institutions in Singapore, which are linked to the Singapore Government.